AlLisonyy/portfolio1/portfolio5.md

 ## The root mean square of the residuals (RMSR) is  0.05
 ## The df corrected root mean square of the residuals is  0.05
 ##
-## The harmonic n.obs is  416 with the empirical chi square  612.01  with prob &lt;  2.4e-32
+## The harmonic n.obs is  416 with the empirical chi square  612.01  with prob <  2.4e-32
-## The total n.obs was  417  with Likelihood Chi Square =  805.62  with prob &lt;  1.2e-59
+## The total n.obs was  417  with Likelihood Chi Square =  805.62  with prob <  1.2e-59
 ##
 ## Tucker Lewis Index of factoring reliability =  0.865
 ## RMSEA index =  0.073  and the 90 % confidence intervals are  0.067 0.079